Self-Care for Teachers During the Coronavirus Pandemic

-Avoiding burn-out is one reason self-care is important.
+Avoiding burnout is one reason self-care is important.
 You cannot care for others if you do not take care of yourself.
 Another reason self-care is important is to enable you to be an effective teacher.
 If you are tired, either emotionally or physically, you cannot do your job well.
-Finally and possibly most important, self-care is important so you can model good balance and healthy boundaries to your students and co-workers.
-Following are several strategies to help you care for yourself more effectively:
+Finally and possibly most important, self-care for teachers is essential so you can model good balance and healthy boundaries to your students and co-workers.
+Following are 7 strategies to help you care for yourself more effectively.

-Exercise.
 Research shows that exercise can help increase energy, improve concentration, and decrease stress and depression.
 It also allows you to focus on yourself and take care of your body.
-Both are important for reducing burn-out.
+Both are important for reducing burnout.
+Get outside if you can.
+Be mindful of the beauty of nature and escape the stress of remote learning.
+It’s Ok to pretend it doesn’t exist for a while.